Lendersmark/countryflag/docs/source/quickstart.rst

 Command Line Usage
 ------------------
-CountryFlag can also be used from the command line:
+CountryFlag can be used from the command line in two equivalent ways:

+**Positional Arguments (Short Form):**

 .. code-block:: bash